m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 (Indeed the built-in spray directives are just code, and you can click through to their definitions in your IDE and see exactly how they're implemented - very different from working with JAX-RS annotations).
+So I have database-session-in-view, but in a principled, refactor-safe way.
+And I can tell whether I need to spin up an in-memory database for one of my unit tests by simply reading it off from the type.

 ## Pair-programming and code reviews